 A quick glance outside to check for haziness will tell you if the transparency is good or bad.

 Seeing conditions refer to the steadiness of the atmosphere – twinkling stars may look beautiful to the naked eye but they are a sure sign of poor seeing.
+For more on this, read our guide Why do stars twinkle?

 An unsteady atmosphere means detail will be blurred as celestial objects appear to shimmer and pulsate, which can have a particularly bad effect on Solar System objects.